wst24365888/www.xyphuz.com/static/posts/why-i-switched-to-pnpm.md

 └── vary
 ```

-Since it's flat, users have access to all the dependencies, including those they are not installed.
+Since it's flat, users have access to all the dependencies, **including those they are not installed**.

-*It's dangerous to have access to those dependencies that you're not installing.*
+> *It's dangerous to have access to those dependencies that you're not installing.*

 Here is what `pnpm` version looks like: